Programmer-Develops/filmy-ai/README.md

-# 🎬 Filmy-AI: The AI-Powered Video Editor API
+# 🎬 Filmy-AI: An AI Agent for Video Editing
 > **Automate your video editing workflow with the power of Generative AI and Python.**

 ---